 Depreciation has multiple benefits:

-- The process helps companies accurately state incurred expense from using the asset and compare that to the revenue that asset brings in.
-Lack of depreciation can lead to over or under stating total asset expenses, which can lead to misleading financial information.
+- The process helps companies accurately state incurred expenses from using the asset and compare that to the revenue that the asset brings in.
+Lack of depreciation can lead to overstating or understating total asset expenses, which can lead to misleading financial information.

-- It also helps businesses reports the correct net book value of a given asset.
+- It also helps businesses report the correct net book value of a given asset.
 Most businesses report the original purchase cost of the asset.
-But since assets experience wear and tear from daily use, the actual value declines over time.
-Companies can find an asset’s net book value by subtracting the asset’s overall depreciation expense from the cost when the asset was purchased.
+But, since assets experience wear and tear from daily use, the actual value declines over time.
+Companies can find an asset's net book value by subtracting the asset's overall depreciation expense from the cost when the asset was purchased.

-- Depreciation allows for companies to recover the cost of an asset when it was purchased.
-The process allows for companies to cover the total cost of an asset over it’s lifespan instead of immediately recovering the purchase cost.
-This allows companies to replace future assets using the appropriate amount of revenue.
+- Depreciation allows companies to recover the cost of an asset when it was purchased.
+The process enables companies to cover the total cost of an asset over its lifespan instead of immediately recovering the purchase cost.
+Tracking depreciation allows companies to replace future assets using the appropriate amount of revenue.

 - There are tax rules that make depreciation tax deductible.
 A greater depreciation expense lowers taxable income and increases tax savings.

-In order to accurately report an asset’s depreciation, you have to keep a copy of your invoice for proof of payment.
+To accurately report an asset's depreciation, you have to keep a copy of your invoice for proof of payment.
 You also need to prove that you paid the appropriate sales tax for your state.
-Depreciation is calculated at the end of the year so it can be included in your taxes.
+Depreciation is calculated at the end of the year so that it can be included in your taxes.

-Not all items are worth depreciating.
-Items that don’t cost much or won’t last more than a few months are not subject to this process.
+But not all items are worth depreciating.
+Items that cost little or will last up to a few months are not subject to this process.
 Land and personal items used outside of business are also not subject to depreciation.
-However, items like cars or computer that are used for both personal and business purposes can be partially depreciated.
+However, items like cars or computers that are used for both personal and business purposes can be partially depreciated.

 Are you daunted by the idea of including depreciation values in your asset tracking?
-Don’t be!
-With Asset Panda’s easy to use platform, you can personalize it to fit your needs.
-You can sign up for a free 14-day trial here.
+Don't be!
+With Asset Panda's easy-to-use asset management platform, you can personalize it to fit your needs.
+Here, you can sign up for a free 14-day trial (no card required).